vaishsRP/executive-search-agent-/README.md

 # executive-search-agent

 live demo: https://vaish-executive-agent.streamlit.app/
+ps: this demo website uses a free-tier grok api call so it may not work sometimes

 Streamlit app that screens candidates against a job description using the groq api. paste a jd and a cv (or upload pdf) and it gives back scores, strengths, gaps, and interview questions to ask. shortlist mode does the same for up to 3 candidates and ranks them.